silevitch/GuardBear/README.md

 # What's next?

+- [ ] Instructions for running in production
 - [ ] Multi-domain support
 - [ ] Script that will build proxy_default.conf based on variables
 - [ ] Let's Encrypt support